gapa64/yamdb_final/README.md

   "text":"Fully agree with review!"
 }
 ```
-### Create a new user
+#### Create a new user
-User Creation is a two factor process.
+User Creation and authorisation is a two factor process.
-1) Register New User
+Register New User

 `POST /api/v1/auth/signup/`
 ```bash